 By: Mat Lystra, senior research analyst

-Source: FTSE Russell.
-Data as of June 30, 2016.
+Sources: MPI and FTSE Russell as of December 31, 2016.
 Past performance is no guarantee of future results.
-The dates shown represent the date range in common with all share types.
+Returns shown prior to the index inception date and for the hypothetical blended index reflect hypothetical historical performance.
 Please see the end for important legal disclosures.

 © 2017 London Stock Exchange Group plc and its applicable group undertakings (the “LSE Group”).
 The LSE Group includes (1) FTSE International Limited (“FTSE”), (2) Frank Russell Company (“Russell”), (3) FTSE TMX Global Debt Capital Markets Inc. and FTSE TMX Global Debt Capital Markets Limited (together, “FTSE TMX”) and (4) MTSNext Limited (“MTSNext”).
 All rights reserved.